xcompact3d/Incompact3d/README.md

 Once it is built, you can run the `Incompact3d` executable using its full path in the directory created above (the `Incompact3d` directory).

-Now you should be able to run Julia like this:
+Now you should be able to run Incompact3d like this:

     mpirun -n 4 ./incompact3d